MORE INFORMATION

 Can I add my dependents to my plan?

 The process of adding dependents occurs after you have been enrolled in the plan yourself as the principle, and receive a link to your online health and dental plan portal.
 Through that portal, you can access the option to add dependents by filing in the necessary information and by paying the fee online.
-An access link to this portal will be emailed once you are enrolled in the plan, and the deadline to add dependents is the last day of the month in which you were enrolled (for example, if you received notice of enrolment in October, you would need to add your dependents by October 31).
+An access link to this portal will be emailed once you are enrolled in the plan.
+The length of your dependent’s coverage will be the same length as your own coverage, as it is an extension of your plan.

 How can I tell if I’m included in the Students’ Union plan?